OWASP/www-staff/procedures/how_get_nonmember_leaders.md

 - [https://dashboard.stripe.com/search?query=metadata%3Amembership_type%3Dcomplimentary](https://dashboard.stripe.com/search?query=metadata%3Amembership_type%3Dcomplimentary)
 - [https://dashboard.stripe.com/search?query=metadata%3Amembership_type%3Dlifetime](https://dashboard.stripe.com/search?query=metadata%3Amembership_type%3Dlifetime)

 Import the CSV files into Excel.
-You want only the Email, Name, membership_end_date, and OWASP Email columns, the rest can be deleted.
-For One, Two, and Complimentary members, filter the membership_end_date to be after today's date.
-You can filter/hide/delete any rows that have a membership_end_date before today's date.
+You want only the Email, Name, membership_end (metadata), and owasp_email (metadata) columns, the rest can be deleted.
+For One, Two, and Complimentary members, filter the membership_end (metadata) to be after today's date.
+Create a filter by highlighting the remaining columns in the header column.
+You can filter/hide/delete any rows that have a membership_end (metadata) date before today's date.
 Lifetime members will always be valid members, so they don't need to be filtered for end date.

 Once you have the list of members, copy their primary and OWASP email addresses to a plain text file in WSL or Linux, called /tmp/members.txt